Kuururjuaq National Park

-Kuururjuaq National Park (Parc national Kuururjuaq) is a 4,460 km² national park, created in May 2009 and managed by the Kativik Regional Government, in northeast Quebec, Canada.
+Kuururjuaq National Park (Parc national Kuururjuaq) is a 4,460 km^{2} national park, created in May 2009 and managed by the Kativik Regional Government, in northeast Quebec, Canada.
 It stretches all the way from Ungava Bay to Mount D'Iberville, which is on the Newfoundland and Labrador and Quebec border.
 Mount D'Iberville, at an altitude of 1,646 m, is the highest mountain in eastern continental Canada, dominating over the entire Torngat Mountain range.
 The 166 km Koroc River runs through the national park to Ungava Bay.
 Kuururjuaq National Park contains a variety of different ecosystems and comprises three natural regions: the Torngat Mountain Foothills, the George River Plateau and the Ungava Coast.
 Like other Nunavik parks, Kuururjuaq National Park is developed and managed by the Inuit.